Quad-note chord sequencer

 The ROOT input shifts all pitch outputs by its voltage.
 The note names in the chromatic circle are updated so that the top-most note specifies the root note.
 This also updates the displayed chord names.

-The RESET input sets the preset to 1 when a trigger is received.
+The RESET input sets the chord number to 1 when a trigger is received.

 Each output generates a 1V/oct CV signal for its corresponding note.